mastering-genkit/mastering-genkit-go/src/chapters/03-setting-up-your-development-environment.md

 Create a `main.go` file with the following content:

-> **Note**: If you encounter import errors when writing the code, run `go mod tidy` to ensure all dependencies are properly downloaded.
+> If you encounter import errors when writing the code, run `go mod tidy` to ensure all dependencies are properly downloaded.

 ```go
 package main